tedca77/IME/README.md

 ```#date:YYYY``` or  ```#date:YYYY-MM```  or ```#date:YYYY-MM-DD```
 This updates the **EXIFOriginalDate** field which appears as "Date Taken" in Windows properties.

-If a file has already been processed by IME, and then new date information is added to it, then IME will re-process the file - this could including finding an Event oe adding geolocation information.
+If a file has already been processed by IME, and then new information is added, then IME will re-process the file - this could including finding an Event or adding geolocation information.
 Adding a new date will overwrite the existing date, even if a previous date has been provided.
 # Adding IPTC Metadata
-It is also possible to add some IPTC metadata to every photo - this is specified at the Drive level.
+It is also possible to add some IPTC metadata to every photo - this is specified at the Drive level (IME can operate across multiple drives).
 The fields that can currently be updated are as follows:
 * **IPTC category**: this will replace the existing category
 * **IPTC Keywords**: these should be entered separated by semi-colon i.e. ```"keyword1;keyword2"```.
 These are added to existing keywords.
-* **IPTC Copyright**: this will adda new Copyright statement to this field.
+* **IPTC Copyright**: this will add a new Copyright statement to this field.

 # Finding Events
 Events can be used to add information such as a Title, Description or Keywords to a photo, based on the day or date.
 For instance,